WINE TOURISM IN PIEDMONT

 These are wines produced in the region of Langhe, to the south of Turin.
 These wines have always had an interesting symbiosis, up to the point that the Barbaresco wine has been considered “the wine of the “bourgeoisie” and the Barolo the “wine of the nobility”.

 Both wines are made with the Nebbiolo grape, native of the region and especially complicated to cultivate and care for.

 This difficulty in cultivation is at the same time the key to its success, since the thick skin that protects the grape from frosts favors its high concentration of tannins and aging potential.

-Asti and Moscato d´Asti
+Asti and Moscato d’Asti

-Some wine tourism activities in Piedmont
+Customized wine tours in Piedmont